dlewiski/doctor-doctor/README.md

 * Spec 2: Enter a name to receive a list of doctors in the Portland area that fit the search query.

-* Spec 3: Response includes any doctors, the following information should be included about each doctor: first name, last name, address, phone number, website and whether or not the doctor is accepting new patients
+* Spec 3: If the response includes any doctors, the following information should be included about each doctor: first name, last name, address, phone number, website and whether or not the doctor is accepting new patients

-* Spec 4: Description: Return the age of a human in Venus years.
-(A Venus year is .62 Earth years.)
-  * Input example: "44"
-  * Output example: 71

-* Spec 5: Description: Return the age of a human in Mars years.
-(A Mars year is 1.88 Earth years.)
-  * Input example: "44"
-  * Output example: 23

-* Spec 6: Description: Return the age of a human in Jupiter years.
-(A Jupiter year is 11.86 Earth years.)
-  * Input example: "44"
-  * Output example: 4

-* Spec 7: Description: Determine how many years a user has left to live on Mercury
-  * Input example: "44"
-  * Output example: 150

-* Spec 8: Description: Determine how many years a user has left to live on Venus
-  * Input example: "44"
-  * Output example: 58

-* Spec 9: Description: Determine how many years a user has left to live on Mars
-  * Input example: "44"
-  * Output example: 20

-* Spec 10: Description: Determine how many years a user has left to live on Jupiter
-  * Input example: "44"
-  * Output example: 3

-* Spec 11: Description: If a user has already surpassed the average life expectancy, return the number of years they have lived past the life expectancy on Mercury
-  * Input example: "88"
-  * Output example: 33

-* Spec 12: Description: If a user has already surpassed the average life expectancy, return the number of years they have lived past the life expectancy on Venus
-  * Input example: "88"
-  * Output example: 13

-* Spec 13: Description: If a user has already surpassed the average life expectancy, return the number of years they have lived past the life expectancy on Mars
-  * Input example: "88"
-  * Output example: 4

-* Spec 14: Description: If a user has already surpassed the average life expectancy, return the number of years they have lived past the life expectancy on Jupiter
-  * Input example: "88"
-  * Output example: 1
+* Spec 4: If the API call results in an error (any message not a 200 OK), the application should return a notification that states what the error is.

+* Spec 5: f the query response doesn't include any doctors (for instance, if no doctors meet the search criteria), the application should return a notification that states that no doctors meet the criteria.
+(This is not an error so it should be handled separately from any errors.)

 ## Setup/Installation Requirements